11 Huge Streaming Trends 2023-2026

 Many are buying products to help.

-As you can see below, interest in lights for TikTok videos has risen 1,800% over the past two years.
+As you can see below, interest in lights for TikTok videos surged in 2020 but have remained relatively high since.

-Searches for "TikTok lights" have increased 242% in the past two years.
+Searches for "TikTok lights" have increased 2,000% in the past 5 years.

 Even the paid streaming services themselves are contributing to their own competition.